Bat Out of Hell III: The Monster Is Loose: Compositions

 "Seize the Night" has a strong orchestral foundation underneath the lead vocals and a choir.

 A duet with Jennifer Hudson, "The Future Ain't What It Used to Be" is a pessimistic song based upon the myth that Pandora closed her jar before allowing "hope" to escape (the song first appeared on the only album performed by female group Pandora's Box).
 The lyrics reveal the hopelessness of the past (Were there ever any stars in the sky?) and the future (There's nothing so sad as a tomorrow gone bad).

 The final song of the Bat trilogy is a short one written by Steinman.
 A few lyrics of "Cry to Heaven" begin rather sweet, but turning rather bitter: ("Cry baby cry/Cry, cry to heaven/If that doesn't do it for you/Go ahead and cry like hell".)
 The two parts are bridged by an instrumental dominated by an Irish flute.

 Cover and booklet

 The cover follows the style of the previous two albums called Bat Out of Hell.
 Julie Bell designed the cover and the artwork that appears alongside the lyrics in the booklet.
 She also supplied the art for the "It's All Coming Back to Me Now" single.
-The cover features the biker from the first two covers about to slay the giant bat from the second cover, while the angel from the same cover takes cover behind a destroyed pillar.
+The cover features the long-haired biker fighting the giant bat from the second cover, while the angel from the same cover hides behind a destroyed pillar.
 Like the first two Bat albums, Steinman's songwriting is credited on the cover, this time shared with Desmond Child.

 The booklet contains all of the lyrics to the songs, with most pages featuring a small illustration.
 The CD liner contains a dedication "For thirty years of friendship and inspiration, Bat Out of Hell III is dedicated to Jim Steinman."